brainkim/react-walk/README.md

 # react-walk
 🚨  UNDER CONSTRUCTION GO AWAY DO NOT USE DO NOT THINK ABOUT 🚨

-“React Elements,”
-that which you create when you write `<div/>` with JSX, that which you return in your render methods, that which jointly comprise a single view into your beautiful application React Elements have a special prop, `this.props.children`, which is composed of React Elements

 React Walk exposes a couple functions to help you read and transform React Elements as trees.

 ## Examples
 ```jsx